EnergyBroker - Frequently Asked Questions

 Just go to the website, https://www.fortresspower.com/energybroker/application/, and fill out a short form.
 If you live in California, you’ll be directed to your utility website to approve their sharing of your data.
 Then check your email to digitally sign your contract.
 The process only takes a few minutes.

-No. Commercial customers are also eligible with an eSpire or eSpire Mini systems.
+No. Commercial customers are also eligible.
 Some regions have size limitations so please contact us to verify your eligibility and potential value.

 EnergyBroker is a Fortress Power service – available across the United States.
 In some regions, like Puerto Rico, the energy can only be sold to the utility.
 In other regions, like California, there are many buyers and sellers – it is more like our financial markets.
 We find the most valuable ways to use the energy and get the most value for the customer.